Novarupta (band): Astral Sands (2025)

 Astral Sands, released on February 14, 2025, via Suicide Records, is the fourth and final installment in Novarupta's elemental tetralogy, representing the element of earth.
 The album features nine tracks, each with a different guest vocalist, continuing the project's collaborative approach.
 Musically, it blends elements of post-metal, gothic rock, and progressive metal, characterized by atmospheric arrangements and a melancholic tone.
-Critics noted the album's emotional depth and cohesive sound, highlighting tracks like "Seven Collides" and "Endless Joy" for their dynamic compositions, and praised the record for finishing on a high, both musically and emotionally.
-The release was seen as a culmination of Novarupta's conceptual journey through the classical elements.
+Critics noted the album's emotional depth and cohesive sound, highlighting tracks like "Seven Collides" and "Endless Joy" for their dynamic compositions, and described the album as concluding the series on a high note.
+Reviewers described the release as a culmination of Novarupta's conceptual journey through the classical elements.

+Astral Sands was nominated and won at the Manifestgalan awards 2026.

 Novarupta legacy

 Stjernfeldt has stated that the completion of the fourth album will mark the conclusion of Novarupta's discography.
 While no further albums are planned, he noted that "the band will not be anymore but it will exist," suggesting that the project may continue in some other form.